 IFRS 9 ECLs feed into Internal Capital Adequacy Assessment Process (ICAAP) reports, enabling regulators to evaluate capital planning under stress scenarios.

-1. Data Quality and System Gaps
+1. What are the What are the Data Quality and System Gaps??

 Banks in the GCC face challenges in collating historical and forward-looking data across fragmented systems.